GaloisInc/crucible/crucible-llvm/doc/dev.md

   starting with `@llvm.*`).
 - Add tests.
   - Consider adding a test in `crucible-llvm/test/behavior`.
 See the README there for further discussion.
+These tests should generally be preferred for testing non-UB functionality, as they confirm that the override behaves faithfully to a real implementation.
   - Consider adding a test in `crucible-llvm-cli/test-data/simulate`.
 See `strdup.cbl` for an example.
-If the override can exhibit undefined behavior, that should be covered by the test.
+If the override can exhibit undefined behavior, that should be covered by a test here.
 - Try running the test manually with: `cd crucible-cli && cabal run -- simulate test-data/simulate/TEST.cbl`.
 Ensure that the output is what you expect.
 - Create the golden output file at `test-data/simulate/TEST.out` with `cd